 Who can apply?

 Japan Study Grants are open to postgraduate students, academic researchers, teaching staff and independent scholars in any discipline, based outside the Australian Capital Territory or Queanbeyan who can demonstrate a need to use the Library’s Japanese or Japan-related collections for their research.
-Priority consideration will be given to applicants from centres where there are few or no library resources in the Japanese language.
-Japan Study Grants are open to adults of any age and citizenship but applicants must be resident in Australia.
+Priority consideration will be given to applicants for early career academics from centres where there are few or no library resources in the Japanese language or independent scholars.

 What assistance is offered?